rramo012/boldgrid-editor/readme.txt

 == Changelog ==

-= 1.6 In Progress =
+= 1.5.3 =
+* New Feature:                  Advanced controls and Custom Design UI updates.
+* Bug Fix:                      Image crop issue with http vs https.
 * New Feature:                  Added new Post Type - Block.
 * New Feature:                  Users can now save Blocks and reuse them.
 * New Feature:                  New pages will now be prompted to install a new Block.

-= 1.5.3 =
-* New Feature:                  Advanced controls and Custom Design UI updates.
-* Bug Fix:                      Image crop issue with http vs https.

 = 1.5.2 =
 * New Feature:                  Control for hiding and showing page titles.